JarrodBaniqued/knowledge-hub/README.md

 ---

-The "behind the scenes" of the [ClimateTown Knowledge Hub](https://climatetown.github.io/knowledge-hub), your "one stop shop" for important climate resources in the fight against climate change!
+The "behind the scenes" of the [ClimateTown Knowledge Hub](https://climatetown.github.io/knowledge-hub), your "one-stop shop" for important climate resources in the fight against climate change!

 ## How to suggest a resource

 - [Create an issue](https://github.com/ClimateTown/knowledge-hub/issues/new/choose) selecting "suggest a resource".
-- Fill out the form adhering to the instructions.
+- Fill out the form.
+Please adhere to the instructions.
-- Get the resource approved (or discuss it futher in the issue).
+- Get the resource approved (or discuss it further in the issue).
-- Once approved, resource is then onboarded onto the website.
+- Once approved, your resource is then onboarded onto the website.
 Resource onboarding happens every Friday!!

 ## Contributing

-> TLDR; [Create an issue](https://github.com/ClimateTown/knowledge-hub/issues/new/choose), or edit the content directly and make a pull request.
+> TLDR: [Create an issue](https://github.com/ClimateTown/knowledge-hub/issues/new/choose), or edit the content directly and make a pull request.

 All contributions welcome!
-Everything from:
+We embrace:

 - suggestions
 - fixing typos
 - writing content
-- helping with website development
+- helping with website development, and
-- discussing content on the hub (check out the channels on Discord for this!)
+- discussing content on the Hub (check out the channels on Discord for this!)

 The following sections go through how you can make different contributions.
 These will require you having a GitHub account.

-For any discussion or questions about the Knowledge Hub, join us in `#💬knowledge-hub-discussion` in the ClimateTown Discord.
+For any discussion or questions about the Knowledge Hub, join us in the `#💬knowledge-hub-discussion` channel in the Climate Town Discord.

 ### Small edits/typos

-Resources data (title, URL, description, tags) are stored in the `data/resources.yml` file, which is then used to populate the resource on the website.
+Resources data (e.g. title, URL, description, tags) are stored in the `data/resources.yml` file, which is then used to populate the resource on the website.
 To make small edits, you can [directly edit this file](https://github.com/ClimateTown/knowledge-hub/edit/main/data/resources.yml) or you can create an issue.

 To suggest changes anywhere else in the site, you can use GitHub's search functionality to find the exact file which to suggest the change.